 At least 70% of people over 65 will need some form of long term care services and support at some point.

-Long Term Care is one of the most pressing issues and likely the greatest retirement expense facing Americans today– it will only get more urgent as the nation ages.
+Long term care is one of the most pressing issues facing Americans today– and it will only get more urgent as the nation ages.
 While people are living longer, many have little idea about the added pressures on their “long life care”– fiscally and emotionally.
-Those who had planned to tap their hard-earned nest egg to cover the future long term cost of care may face a shock.

 - Health insurance and Medicare cover minimal if any of the cost of nursing homes, assisted-living facilities or in-home care– the care many people require late in life.
 Many people pay out of pocket until they have depleted their assets.

 - Without a durable power of attorney you may have to go to court to gain guardianship over your parent so you can handle his or her affairs if they become incompetent.
 Guardianship is necessary so you can handle your parent’s affairs.
 Going to court can be expensive, time-consuming and stressful.

 - A loved one’s health status can change over night.
 It’s better to have long term care plans and insurance in place prior to their health taking a turn.
 At that point it may be cost prohibitive or simply may no longer be an option due to the age or health of the person who will need care or coverage.

 - Many of the best care facilities have waiting lists, and some of them require that your parent be able to live independently in order to move in.

 - Sometimes it is not the big health problems that affect the golden years, but the smaller annoyances– the inability to pursue a loved hobby, the difficulty hearing, or the fear of falling.
 When you talk, try to get at these less obvious issues too, as many of them can be resolved.

 Being prepared will mean less work, less stress, less worry and fewer regrets.
 Talk now.